-- (a) record the alleged breach (clause 2.13.27(a) of the WEM Rules); - (b) determine if the matter is a suspected breach; and - (c) assign a breach risk rating to the suspected breach (clause 2.13.27(b) of the WEM Rules). - 4.5.2 The ERA will generally become aware of a suspected breach of the WEM Rules and/or WEM Procedures through the monitoring or reporting processes set out in sections 3 and 4 of this document, respectively. - 4.5.3 To determine if the matter identified is a suspected breach, the ERA may undertake detailed analysis, including examining data and other information available, and/or seeking further information from Rule Participants.
-This analysis may also include monitoring of specific or general behaviours by Rule Participants. - 4.5.4 Where the ERA forms the view that a matter identified through its monitoring or reporting processes is not a suspected breach, then the investigation processes set out in section 5 of this document do not apply. - 4.5.34.5.5 Where the ERA forms the view that a matter identified through its monitoring or reporting processes is a suspected breach of the WEM Rules or WEM Procedures, the ERA will apply the risk-based approach described in section 2.42 to assign a breach risk rating to the suspected breach.
-The assigned breach risk rating will determine whether the suspected breach should be investigated, and will also informif so the priority of that investigation. (clause 2.13.27(b) of the WEM Rules).
-22 - 4.5.44.5.6 ThereIn addition, there are certain suspected breaches that the ERA must investigate per the WEM Rules: - (a) Suspected breaches that are alleged to have occurred prior to 1 October 2023.23 - (b) Any Rule Participant market behaviour that the ERA considers has resulted in the market not functioning effectively (clauses 2.13.2 and 2.16.9 of the WEM Rules). - (c) Any notification by a Rule Participant or AEMO of behaviour that the Rule Participant considers reduces the effectiveness of the market (clause 2.16.8 of the WEM Rules). - (d) Any potential breaches of clause 2.16A.1 and, where those breaches have resulted in an Irregular Price Offer, whether an inefficient market outcome has resulted (clause 2.16C.6 and 2.16C.7 of the WEM Rules).24 - (e) The ERA has been notified of a suspected breach of a Registered Generator Performance Standard or an approved Generator Monitoring Plan that AEMO considers threatens Power System Security or Power
+- available, and/or seeking further information from Rule Participants.
+This analysis may also include monitoring of specific or general behaviours by Rule Participants. - 4.5.4 Where the ERA forms the view that a matter identified through its monitoring or reporting processes is not a suspected breach, then the investigation processes set out in section 5 of this document do not apply. - 4.5.5 Where the ERA forms the view that a matter identified through its monitoring or reporting processes is a suspected breach of the WEM Rules or WEM Procedures, the ERA will apply the risk-based approach described in section 2.2 to assign a breach risk rating to the suspected breach.
+The assigned breach risk rating will determine whether the suspected breach should be investigated and will also inform the priority of that investigation (clause 2.13.27(b) of the WEM Rules).20 - 4.5.6 In addition, there are certain suspected breaches that the ERA must investigate per the WEM Rules: - (a) Suspected breaches that are alleged to have occurred prior to 1 October 2023.21 - (b) Any Rule Participant market behaviour that the ERA considers has resulted in the market not functioning effectively (clauses 2.13.2 and 2.16.9 of the WEM Rules). - (c) Any notification by a Rule Participant or AEMO of behaviour that the Rule Participant considers reduces the effectiveness of the market (clause 2.16.8 of the WEM Rules). - 4.5.7 The following process will be applied by the ERA when assigning the breach risk rating to a suspected breach of a WEM Rule: - (a) Review information provided in the breach report or otherwise available to the ERA to assign a breach risk rating to the suspected breach using the risk matrix tables in Appendix 122. - (b) Record the breach risk rating. - (c) The breach risk rating will be used to determine whether the suspected breach will be investigated (refer Table 1).
+It will be used to assess the priority of the investigation, along with any resourcing, strategic and other factors deemed relevant by the ERA.